Historical Themes

 • Axiom Systems

-• Euclid’s axiomatic development of plane geometry
+• Euclid’s axiom system of plane geometry

 • Scientific Theories